huiminliuresearch/huiminliuresearch.github.io1/README.md

 ## More About Me

+I was born and raised in Handan, Hebei, China.
-I love urban dance and am a member of Temple Dance Force.
+I play the flute and do urban dance (a member of [Temple Dance Force](https://www.youtube.com/@templedanceforce)).
+I'm also a proud parent of my cat Laszlo🐱, who brings so much joy and companionship into my life.
+As an INFP-T, I value creativity, authenticity, and empathy, and I try to incorporate those values into every aspect of my life.

 <a name="Let's-Talk"/>